davidmginn/AzureNotificationHub/README.md

 ## Web API

 Mobile appliations need a way to consume data.
 Typically, this data needs to come from a web service, as only having locally available data isn't going to make an application very valuable.
 ASP.Net Web API is a great platform for building RESTful web services that can easily be consumed by mobile applications.
-In our mobile app, we will have a POST method defined that take the nessary parameters to process a report and send a message containing the parameters to an Azure Service Bus Queue.
+In our mobile app, we will have a POST method defined that take the necessary parameters to process a report and send a message containing the parameters to an Azure Service Bus Queue.

 ## Service Bus